fanciscoprado/Git-Metrics/readme.md

    **2.1** Product Functions

       Our software will allow users to check for software metrics and information in their uploaded files or website.
 This will help aid the user in improving their software with the info provided.
+Below is a list of each software metric available in this program:

+         Lines of Code
+         Number of Words
+         Number of Characters
+         Number of Lines
+         Number of Source Lines

+         //Halstead Metrics
+         //Depth of Inheritance
+         //Cyclomatic Complexity
+         //Maintainability Index

    **2.2** Definitions

    Some terms in the SRS may be referred to via acronym, so we will be pre-defining any here.

       - GUI - Graphic User Interface

+      - LOC - Lines of Code

       - SLOC - Source Lines of Code